 Nutmeg

 Nutmeg is optional.
-However, it’s a key ingredient in the original Italian and French béchamel recipe.
-So if you don’t like nutmeg, you can leave it out.
+However, it’s a key ingredient in the original Italian and French béchamel recipe, so we recommend it.

 Salt and Pepper